sarabara1/floorp-tab-stack-improvements/README.md

 **floorp-about-page-singletons.uc.js** - This is the odd one out.
 It makes the Floorp hub a singleton like the rest of the about: pages.
 This makes them open in the global tabs and the browser will prefer to switch to existing hubs instead of opening a new one.
 Simply adds cohesion with the rest of Firefox.

 **stackktab-compact-stacks.uc.css** - Makes stacks a bit more compact, between the width of a group and normal tab.
 Great if you like to have a bunch of assorted stacks.

-**floorp-sidebar-resize-fix.us.css** - Fixes unresizable sidebar when using some default Floorp themes.

 # Installation